Chairman O’Toole. Director Cotton. Commissioners.

 As many of you are new to the Board, I will review why the George Washington Bridge paths are important, elements of why the Port Authority’s Plan is inadequate and what you can do to fix it.
 At stake are enhancements to tourism, public health, property tax revenues, sustainability and resilience annually worth hundreds of millions of dollars.

 The GWB is the sole bike-able crossing between New York City and North Jersey.
-It is also the nexus of the 1650-mile Tri-State Trail Network, an aggregate of in-progress and completed facilities recently tallied by Regional Plan Association.
+It is also the nexus of the 1650-mile Tri-State Trail Network.

 Much has transpired since the Agency’s hatched its GWB plan in 2013 – without prior public disclosure, let alone input.
 This is remarkable.
 By contrast, the NY State Thruway Authority has posted online numerous iterations of alternate plans for the bike path on the Mario Cuomo Bridge and hosted dozens of public meetings.